 Therefore, timely treatment is essential.

-Although not all cases can be prevented, certain steps can reduce the risk:
+Although not all cases of heavy menstrual bleeding can be prevented, certain lifestyle and healthcare measures can help reduce the risk and support better menstrual health.

 WhatsApp us